the-placeholders/inspectre-frontend/README.md

 ## Communication Plan

 * What hours will you be available to communicate?
-  * Open for messaging 24hours, expect response between 9am-6pm PST.
+  * Open for messaging 24hours, expect a response between 9:00 am-6:00 pm PST.
 * What platforms will you use to communicate (ie. Slack, phone …)?
   * Slack
 * How often will you take breaks?